 How to Help Children Like a Babysitter

-At Sitters, whenever you make a booking with a babysitter who is new to your children, we recommend that you tag on an additional half hour before you leave to help you, the children, and the babysitter all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.
+At Sitters, whenever you make a booking with a sitter who is new to your children, we recommend that you tag on an additional half hour before you leave to help you, the children, and your sitter all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.

 Children are, of course, individuals and unique in the same way as adults.
 Therefore these suggestions are just guidelines and will need to be adapted depending on how extrovert or shy your children are.

-Before the babysitter comes you can tell your child their name, show them a photo of their sitter and perhaps tell them whether they have children of their own.
-The babysitter themselves should get down to the child’s level and introduce themselves.
-It can then help to ask a question or two of the child, such as their age, their favourite colour, or what they had for tea.
+Before your sitter comes you can tell your child their name, show them a photo and perhaps tell them whether they have children of their own.
+Your sitter should get down to the child’s level and introduce themselves and perhaps ask a question or two of the child, such as their age, their favourite colour, or what they had for tea.

-From here your babysitter will be able to gauge whether the child is ready to lead them off to a game or a story.
+From here your sitter will be able to gauge whether your child is ready to lead them off to a game or a story.
 Children who are shyer will need a little more help transitioning.

-The babysitter-child relationship is an interesting one.
+The sitter-child relationship is an interesting one.
 Usually it’s a relatively short window of time in which the two parties can get to know one another.
 However, it’s vital that the child feels comfortable and secure so they can get off to sleep when necessary.

-By gradually engaging the children in games or activities – such as board games, watching their favourite programme, or drawing a picture – and asking questions alongside, the child learns to trust and like the babysitter.
-Even the shyest will love to know their babysitter is interested in them!
+By gradually engaging the children in games or activities – such as board games, watching their favourite programme, or drawing a picture – and asking questions alongside, the child learns to trust and like their sitter.
+Even the shyest will love to know their sitter is interested in them!

 Manage the Goodbyes